Chandragupta Maurya: Titles

 The king's epithets mentioned in the Sanskrit play Mudrarakshasa include "Chanda-siri" (Chandra-shri), "Piadamsana" (Priya-darshana), and Vrishala.
 Piadamsana is similar to Priyadasi, an epithet of his grandson Ashoka.
 The word "Vrishala" is used in Indian epics and law books to refer to non-orthodox people.
 According to one theory, it may be derived from the Greek royal title Basileus, but there is no concrete evidence of this: the Indian sources apply it to several non-royals, especially wandering teachers and ascetics.
+Chandragupta also received the epithet "Sandrokottos the Great" (Σανδροκόττος ο Μέγας) after decisively defeating the Seleucid Empire.

 Religion

-In contrast to the Jain legends which developed 900 years later, contemporary Greek evidence states that Chandragupta did not give up performing the rites of sacrificing animals associated with Vedic Brahminism; he delighted in hunting and otherwise leading a life remote from the Jain practice of ahimsa or nonviolence towards living beings.
+In contrast to the Jain legends that developed about 900 years later and state that Chandragupta died as a Jain, contemporary Greek evidence states that Chandragupta consumed wine and continued to perform Brahminical rituals and offerings (Yajna) and animal sacrifices (Bali) strictly associated with Vedic Brahminism; and he delighted in hunting and otherwise leading a life at odds with the Jain practice of ahimsa or nonviolence towards living beings.
+There are no contemporary sources or evidence that agree with the popular story of Chandragupta converting to Jainism in his later life.
+Even some Śvetāmbara analyses suggest later Digambara legends may have conflated Chandragupta Maurya with a later Mauryan figure, such as Samprati Chandragupta (who is known as the "Jain Ashoka").

 Biography

 Historical background

 Late Vedic era map showing the boundaries of Āryāvarta with Janapadas in northern India.
 Beginning of Iron Age kingdoms in India—Kuru, Panchala, Kosala, Videha.

-Around 350 BCE Magadha, ruled by the Nanda dynasty, emerged as the dominant power after a "process of internecine warfare" between the janapadas.
+Around 350 BCE, Magadha, ruled by the Nanda dynasty, emerged as the dominant power after a "process of internecine warfare" between the janapadas.

-Alexander the Great entered the Northwest Indian subcontinent in his Indian campaign, which he aborted in 325 BCE due to a mutiny caused by the prospect of facing another large empire, presumably the Nanda Empire, and before Chandragupta came into power.
+Alexander the Great entered the Northwest Indian subcontinent in his Indian campaign, which he ended in 325 BCE due to a mutiny prompted by the prospect of confronting another large empire, presumably the Nanda Empire, and before Chandragupta came into power.
 Alexander left India, and assigned the northwestern (Indus Valley) Indian subcontinent territories to Greek governors.
-He died in 323 BCE in Babylon, whereafter war broke out between his generals.
+He died in Babylon in 323 BCE after which war broke out between his generals.